meshtastic/meshtastic/docs/software/settings/power.md

 | wait_bluetooth_secs | `integer` (seconds) | `0` |

 :::note
-When you the following settings to `0` they assume the following defaults:
+When you change the following settings to `0` they assume the following defaults:

 - `ls_secs`: 1 hour
 - `mesh_sds_timeout_secs`: 2 hours